Sharpeli/magento/README.md

 BACKEND_FRONTNAME            <backend frontname>
 BASE_URL                     <site base url>                       <Required>
 ```
 3. Your Docker image will be pulled and run while the first request reach the server, so the cold start process will be quite long.

-## How To Make Optimization of The Site
+## How To Make Optimization of your Site

 #### Enable Flat Categories and Products